PeiranLi0930/AlgorithmByJava/README.md

 # AlgorithmByJava
-### Note: Need to pull the whole package so that the methods call works correcortly.
+### Note: Need to pull the whole package so that the methods call works correctly.